top of page

 Alopecia areata is one of the most common and recognisable causes of patchy hair loss, with an estimated 2% of the population experiencing areata at some point in their lives.
 An areata patch tends to appear very quickly, often overnight.
 The patch then expands slowly, and other patches may also appear.
 In 5% of cases, alopecia areata will progress to affecting the whole of the scalp, and potentially the entire body.

 With alopecia areata, progression is difficult to predict, with spontaneous regrowth seen in 50% of cases where areata has been present for less than 1 year.
-Nevertheless, it is important to seek treatment quickly if you suspect that you have developed an areata patch.
+Nevertheless, it is important to seek treatment quickly if you suspect that you have developed an areata patch because there are treatments that can help regrowth.

 SCARRING HAIR LOSS

-Scarring or cicatricial alopecia is permanent hair loss from the destruction of the follicle.
+Scarring alopecia is permanent hair loss from the destruction of the follicle.
 The skin may appear shiny and smooth, and several scarring conditions are accompanied with itching and soreness of the scalp.
-Scarring can be caused by trauma to the scalp, as well as conditions such as discoid lupus erythematosus and lichen planopilaris.
+Scarring can be caused by trauma to the scalp, as well as autoimmune conditions such as discoid lupus erythematosus and lichen planopilaris.
+Kate is able to diagnose these conditions and talk you through treatment options, but you will need a referral to a dermatologist for further management.

-Trauma to the hair can also cause patchy hair loss.
+Pulling on the hair can also cause patchy hair loss.
 This may be due to traction alopecia, typically caused by tight hairstyles such as ponytails and braids.
-Trichotillosis (formely known as trichotillomania) is the compulsion to pull one's hair, and may also affect other body hair such as eyelashes and eyebrows.
+Trichotillomania (also called trichotillosis) is the compulsion to pull or twist your hair, and may also affect other body hair such as eyelashes and eyebrows.
 Both types of traumatic hair loss may lead to scarring in longstanding cases.
+Kate can assess whether scarring is present and give advice on managing these conditions.

 Anchor 1